Historical materialism

-Historical materialism is the term used to describe Karl Marx's theory of history.
-Marx locates historical change in the rise of class societies and the way humans labor together to make their livelihoods.
-For Marx and his lifetime collaborator, Friedrich Engels, the ultimate cause and moving power of historical events are to be found in the economic development of society and the social and political upheavals wrought by changes to the mode of production.
-Historical materialism provides a challenge to the view that historical processes have come to a close and that capitalism is the end of history.
+Historical materialism is Karl Marx's theory of history.
+Marx located historical change in the rise of class societies and the way humans labor together to make their livelihoods.

+Karl Marx stated that technological development plays an important role in influencing social transformation and therefore the mode of production over time.
+This change in the mode of production encourages changes to a society's economic system.

+Marx's lifelong collaborator, Friedrich Engels, coined the term "historical materialism" and described it as "that view of the course of history which seeks the ultimate cause and the great moving power of all important historic events in the economic development of society, in the changes in the modes of production and exchange, in the consequent division of society into distinct classes, and in the struggles of these classes against one another."

 Although Marx never brought together a formal or comprehensive description of historical materialism in one published work, his key ideas are woven into a variety of works from the 1840s onward.
 Since Marx's time, the theory has been modified and expanded.
 It now has many Marxist and non-Marxist variants.

 Enlightenment views of history

-Marx's view of history is shaped by his engagement with the intellectual and philosophical movement known as the Age of Enlightenment and the profound scientific, political, economic and social transformations that took place in Britain and other parts of Europe in the 16th, 17th and 18th centuries.
+Marx's view of history was shaped by his engagement with the intellectual and philosophical movement known as the Age of Enlightenment and the profound scientific, political, economic and social transformations that took place in Britain and other parts of Europe in the 16th, 17th and 18th centuries.

-The 'spirit of liberty'
+The "spirit of liberty"

-Enlightenment thinkers responded to the worldly transformations by promoting individual liberty and attacking religious dogmas and the divine right of kings.
-A swathe of thinkers including Hobbes (1588–1679), Montesquieu (1689–1755), Voltaire (1694–1778), Smith (1723–1790), Turgot (1727–1781) and Condorcet (1743–1794) detached from the ecclesiastical interpretation of the world and offered new scientific studies of human nature, history, economics and society.
-Some philosophers, for example, Vico (1668–1744), Herder (1744–1803) and Hegel (1770–1831), sought to discover an organizing theme, meaning, or direction in human history.
+Enlightenment thinkers responded to the worldly transformations by promoting individual liberties and attacking religious dogmas and the divine right of kings.
+A group of thinkers including Hobbes (1588–1679), Montesquieu (1689–1755), Voltaire (1694–1778), Smith (1723–1790), Turgot (1727–1781) and Condorcet (1743–1794) explored new forms of inquiry, including empirical studies of human nature, history, economics and society.
+Some philosophers, for example, Vico (1668–1744), Herder (1744–1803) and Hegel (1770–1831), sought to uncover organizing principles of human history in underlying themes, meanings, and directions.
 For many Enlightenment philosophers, the power of ideas became the mainspring for understanding historical change and the rise and fall of civilizations.
-History was the gradual advance of the ‘spirit of liberty’ or the growth of nationalism or democracy, rationality and law.
+History was the gradual advance of the "spirit of liberty" or the growth of nationalism or democracy, rationality and law.
 This view of history remains popular to this day.

-'Great man' history

-Marx rejected the enlightenment view that ideas alone were the driving force in society or that the underlying cause for the rise and fall of kingdoms, empires and states, was due to the actions of people at the top of society: kings, queens, emperors, generals, or religious leaders.
-The 'great man' and occasionally 'great woman' view of historical change was popularized by the 19th century Scottish philosopher Thomas Carlyle (1795-1881) who wrote ‘the history of the world is nothing but the biography of great men’.
-According to Marx, this conception of history amounted to nothing more than a collection of 'high-sounding dramas of princes and states'.